Wired and tired? Try these natural energy boosters

 We recommend 50 to 200mg of Co-Q10 a day for an energy boost although there is no known harm in taking more.
 It is especially effective in older people, over 50, as levels decline with age.
 No studies have reported toxicity of Co-Q10, even at extremely high doses taken over many years.

 Supplements containing L-theanine and the amino acid GABA, or its precursors can help to make you feel more relaxed and less ‘edgy’.(6) Theanine is a calming amino acid found in tea, not coffee.
 Our advice is to cut right back on caffeine in general with a max of one cup of coffee in the morning, away from food.
 Switching to tea would be best.
 Theanine is including in some supplements supporting relaxation.

 Adaptogenic herbs moderate stress hormone levels and have been used for hundreds, if not thousands of years as natural energy boosters.
 Emotional intelligence , Rhodiola rosea, Ashwaganda and Schisandra have been found to alleviate fatigue and other symptoms of stress.(7) The three most reputable adaptogens are the Ginseng family (Korean and American), Reishi mushroom (also known as Lingzhi in China) and Rhodiola.
-In Asia, especially China and Japan, Resihi has been revered for 5,000 years.
-Chinese reishi mushroom (Ganodermum lucidum) is often used to modify or enhance the effects of other stress-fighting herbs.
+In Asia, especially China and Japan, Reishi has been revered for 5,000 years.
+Chinese reishi mushroom (Ganoderma lucidum) is often used to modify or enhance the effects of other stress-fighting herbs.
 It also helps lower insulin levels.(8)